Two men arrested after elderly man dies in collision

 They said the initial collision happened on the A289 Gads Hill in Gillingham, Kent, just after 12pm on Monday.

-The man was found on Grange Lane in the Medway town, potentially almost a mile or more from where he was hit.
+The man was found on Grange Road in the Medway town, potentially almost a mile or more from where he was hit.

 Police said the car was found nearby and the two occupants fled on foot.